House values to jump as Auckland Council publishes new RV

 But he said if there was a rise well above or below the average, then this could see a larger hike or drop in rates bill.

-Council master data and valuations manager Emad Asgari said any changes to rates would not take effect till July 1, next year.
+Council master data and valuations manager Emad Asgari said any changes to rates would not take effect until July 1, next year.

-Work on the new valuations had been in progress since January, he said, and involved teams analysing a range of information, such as sale prices, type of property, market trends and property trends.
+Work on the new valuations had been in progress since January, he said, and involved teams analysing information such as sale prices, type of property, market trends and property trends.

 "Given there are about 548,000 properties in Auckland it is logistically impossible to inspect them all individually.
 As such, rating valuations are calculated using mass appraisal techniques."